Public school that's equipped for Alyssa's Law legislation.

 Where Is Alyssa’s Law In Effect?

 Alyssa’s Law was first implemented in New Jersey on February 6, 2019.
-Since then, Alyssa’s Law has also been passed in Florida, New York, Tennessee, and Texas.
+Since then, Alyssa’s Law has also been passed in Florida, New York, Tennessee, Texas and Utah.

-Alyssa’s Law has been introduced in Arizona, Georgia, Massachusetts, Michigan, Nebraska, Oregon, and Virginia, and at the federal level.
+Alyssa’s Law has been introduced in Alabama, Arizona, Georgia, Massachusetts, Michigan, Nebraska, Oklahoma, Oregon, Pennsylvania, Virginia, and at the federal level.

 Visit the Make Our Schools Safe website for more information on to-date legislation for Alyssa’s Law.